TL; DR: 10 Proven Stakeholder Communication

 - 5 minutes per team are usually sufficient

 - Initially, it might be required to lure stakeholders to the sprint review.
 Bribe them, if you have to: Giving a few stories points away during the review to those who attend and can present a convincing issue works well.
 (But don’t make this hack a habit…)

 Invite stakeholders to the daily Scrums, once the teams feel comfortable with the idea, to passively participate.
 Be warned, though, that you need to be firm in dealing with assertive stakeholders, who otherwise might try to take over the stand-up and turn it into a reporting session.
 If a team does not warm up to the idea, restrain yourself from making the invitation.

 II.
-Educational Initiatives
+Stakeholder Communication by Educational Initiatives

 Aggregate Information in Dashboards